 3. Case sensitivity: bert-base-uncased lowercases everything; bert-base-cased preserves case

-4. Rare words → many tokens: "antidisestablishmentarianism" → 10+ tokens — Can hit sequence limit faster than expected!
+4. Rare words → many tokens: "antidisestablishmentarianism" → 10+ tokens; can hit sequence limit faster than expected!

 5. Special characters: Emoji, Unicode, accents may be split unexpectedly